core-wg/resource-directory/draft-ietf-core-resource-directory.md

   examples
 * Reshuffling of sections: Move additional operations and endpoint lookup back from appendix
-* Lookup inteface tightened to not imply applicability for non link-format lookups (as those can have vastly different views on link cardinality)
+* Lookup interface tightened to not imply applicability for non link-format lookups (as those can have vastly different views on link cardinality)
 * Abstract and introduction reworded to avoid the impression that resources are stored in full in the RD
-* Drop a figure that has become useless due to the chanegs of and -13 and -17
+* Drop a figure that has become useless due to the changes of and -13 and -17
 * Wording consistency fixes: Use "Registrations" and "target attributes"
 * Fix incorrect use of content negotiation in discovery interface description (Content-Format -> Accept)